mrinal-sourav/Projects/Carom Billiards Project - Neural Network Reinforcement/Readme.txt

 		import random
 		import math
 		from queue import PriorityQueue
-	You can also play the game manually here.
+	You can also play the game manualy here.

 	"nn_test.py" uses a keras sequential model loaded from the "models" folder to predict angle and speed for the q_ball.